MeticulousHome/meticulous-backend/readme.md

 And the last part is start the communication between the frontend and the backend.

 ## Versioning
 This package uses `version.py` to track its version, which is an auto-generated file and should not be edited manually.
-To update the version number, run the `increment_version.py` script with one of the following arguments: `patch`, `minor`, or `major`.
+To update the version number, run the `update_version.py` script with one e following arguments: `patch`, `minor`, or `major`.
 The script will increment the specified part of the version number by one.

 This package follows semantic versioning, which means that version numbers are in the format `MAJOR.MINOR.PATCH`.
 For more information about semantic versioning and how to determine which part of the version number to increment, please refer to https://semver.org/.